 This home epitomizes the colorful use of shutters in French homes.
-The pink building is a statement on its own, and the purple shutters and door make it such a joyful place to enter.
+The pink building is a statement on its own, and the lavender shutters and door make it such a joyful place to enter.
 These French shutters are flat panels with operable hardware to close and provide privacy when necessary.
 The rectangular cutouts at the top echo the shape of the door and the row house itself, while the white trim gives movement with the angular shapes it provides.

 This image is a perfect example of the juxtaposition of modern and historical present throughout Paris.
 The pre-War building on the right is a great example of louvered French shutters providing the classic style necessary for this stately building.
 The modern building on the left gives a perfect pop of color around the windows and light with the mirrored glass on the side.
 This building has a totally different type of French shutter, with exterior sections able to accordion fold open or close over the window openings.